< back to guides

 Speed Up Counting

-To speed up the counting process, beverage inventory management software typically has barcode scanners.
+To speed up the counting process, beverage inventory management software typically has barcode scanners or barcode scanner apps.
 BinWise Pro’s can scan over 50 items per minute.
 If a scanner isn’t your thing, you can use the BinScan bar inventory app.
 And turn any smart device into a scanner.

 Finally, with multi-user inventory, team members can collaborate on taking inventory using multiple devices at the same time, and it gets even quicker.